hdoCMSU/hdocmsu.github.io/_pages/.ipynb_checkpoints/about-checkpoint.md

 ---
-layout: archive
-title: "About me"
 permalink: /
+title: ""
+excerpt: "About me"
 author_profile: true
+redirect_from:
+  - /about/
+  - /about.html
 ---

 Hung Phi Do, PhD, MSEE